fabanc/esri-canada-uc-experience-builder-widgets/working-with-feature-layers/step-4-plugging-triggers/ReadMe.md

   }
   ```

 The create a new method to get the queryOptions.
-This will read the spatial extent from the properties:
+This will read the spatial extent from the properties.
+The extent is an inherited property automatically passed when calling the widget.

 ```javascript
   getQueryOptions = (): QueryOptions => {